hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 Enable either CUDA, HIP, or SYCL by setting the corresponding flag to ``ON`` and the others to ``OFF``.

-After installation, make sure to add the installation path to your environment or provide it to hypre at configure time.
+After completion, make sure to add the installation path to your environment or provide it to hypre at configure time.
 For example:

 .. code-block:: bash